ColinFay/attempt/README.md

 # [1] 0
 ```

-As with `try`, the result cant be saved as an error object:
+As with `try`, the result can be saved as an error object:

 ``` r
 a <- attempt(log("a"), msg = "Nop !", verbose = TRUE)